dr1408/nethunter_ap/README.md

 7.python3 passapi.py

-8. deauth your target network with external adapter
+8. deauth your target network with external adapter and make sure adapter is recognised as wlan2

 9.nano hostapd.conf and change network name tenda to your target network name